50 Best Stand-Up Comedy Tips – Learn How to Be a Comedian

-Want to learn how to become a professional comedian?
+Want to learn how to be comedian?
 Here are 50 time-tested stand-up comedy tips that will help you build a solid career in comedy.

-Comedians that don’t have a defined point of view aren’t interesting to audience members.
+Comedians that don’t have a defined point of view aren’t interesting to audience members and struggle to write funny jokes.
 They’re just talking about “stuff.”
 Don’t be afraid to find your authentic point of view and stand behind it.

 More likely than not, the audience will identify with your crazy reaction to a situation and you’ll end up creating a strong rapport with the audience and getting some huge laughs at the same time.
 POV isn’t a place where you want to “air on the side of caution.”